 - funding to release two teachers for 0.5 full-time equivalent for two years to work with other teachers to gain greater confidence and capacity in teaching mathematics or science

 - 20 days of professional learning, delivered by subject experts, educational leadership facilitators, and previous PMSS specialists.

-Evaluations of previous PMSS cohorts have consistently shown that in schools with mathematics and science specialists there has been significant and above average growth in student achievement.
+Evaluations of previous PMSS cohorts have consistently shown schools with mathematics and science specialists have significant and above-average growth in student achievement.